Sioux City College of Medicine

 The 1902 graduating class appears to include two women.
 Image from A Souvenir of the Sioux City College of Medicine, courtesy of the Sioux City Public Library)

-The YMCA Building showing the school name.
+(left) The Y.M.C.A.
+Building showing the school name.
 Most photos of this building have the YMCA logo.
 Image from A Souvenir.